 Art & food on a rooftop

-On the rooftop you can find 3 different atmospheres that you can immerse yourself in.
-Firstly there is a nice chill area where you can sit comfortably on beds and cushions while enjoying a good cocktail.
+La Azotea is one of the most amazing buildings that you can find in Madrid.
+Whatever your mood, this place has got the right vibe!
+On its rooftop, indeed, you can find 3 different atmospheres to immerse yourself in.
+Firstly there is a nice chill area, with beds and cushions to chill on while enjoying a good cocktail.
 If you’re feeling a bit more romantic (and hungry) you can go to the outside area of TarTan Roof, and sit in some lovely dim lighting outside.
-And lastly, the inside of TarTan Roof is also amazing and has a more restaurant type atmosphere than the outside.
+And lastly, when you’re hungry you can check out the inside of TarTan Roof that has a more restaurant type atmosphere than the outside.

 An undefeated view

 Visiting a city can be quite stressful and hectic, trying to get from one place to another and visiting as much as you can!
-Places like Teleferico Terrace are great to go to if you want to take a step back and just enjoy being present in an amazing city like Madrid.
+Places like Teleferico Terrace are great to go to if you want to take a step back and just enjoy being present.

 Cine Doré will make a lasting impression on you from the moment you see the outside of the building.
 It features an impressive 1920’s exterior with white columns and graceful details.
 Even more impressive is the inside featuring an ornate ceiling with gorgeous dark blue and gold details.
 Entering the place is like stepping into a time machine!